 Vitamin D must be supplied via the diet or through light from the sun.
 Vitamin D is converted in the kidneys to 1,25 dihydroxy-vitamin-D3 which is active ingredient.
 In a blood sample (serum), vitamin D is measured in the form of 25 (OH) vitamin D. Vitamin D deficiency may be unfortunate for the development of rheumatic disease.

 25 (OH) vitamin D should be higher than 50 nmol / L.

 - An upper limit is uncertain.
 Many laboratories suggest 100nmol / L as the upper reference area

 - Level below 25 nmol / l is considered too lowbut the health impact is seen by some lower values such as 12 nmol / L

 - Severe vitamin D deficiency is considered lower than 12,5 nmol / l

 - Diet: Fat fish (like herring, mackerel and salmon), butter, margarine and milk with added vitamin D

 - Sunlight's ability to prevent rickets (English sick) was detected by the doctor Theobald Palm in 1890.
-Rocket was one of the most common causes of physical developmental disability at that time
+Rocket was one of the most common causes of physical retardation at the time

 - Summer sun: 5-15min / on face and arms or 4 minutes on whole body is sufficient a couple of times a week.
 Vitamin D levels are halved during 5 weeks